EMM Survey Registry

 The EMM Survey Registry work has been coordinated by Laura Morales, Mónica Méndez, Anikó Bernat and Johannes Bergh as the leaders of Work Groups (WG) 1 and 2 of the COST Action, and by Ami Saji at Sciences Po as the researcher in the SSHOC project.
 Nevertheless, numerous researchers in the COST Action and the SSHOC project have contributed at various stages of the process, providing feedback on various iterations of the methodological guidelines and data collection templates as well as offering advice on the technical aspects of implementation, and participating in the quality control process.
 Unfortunately, they are too numerous to be listed here, but we wish to publicly acknowledge their contributions.
 The technical design and implementation of the registry was undertaken by Youngminds.

-If you have any feedback to share on essential improvements, please send them to email@example.com with the subject “Feedback on EMM Survey Registry”.
+If you have any feedback to share on essential improvements or on any metadata corrections that need to be made for a particular survey record, please send them to email@example.com with the subject “Feedback on EMM Survey Registry”.

 In the sections below you will find information on the methodology, the countries for which information is available in this version release, information on how to add new surveys, and a link to access the EMM Survey Registry.

 The EMM Survey Registry captures quantitative surveys to EMM populations that have been conducted at the national or subnational level in at least one of the 35 COST Action participating countries (see full list of countries in the section below).
 Both EMM-specific surveys and general population surveys with a substantive EMM sub-sample have been included in the EMM Survey Registry.
 For any international survey programs that have been included in the EMM Survey Registry, a separate record has been created for each participating country (i.e. there is no one record that captures all of the countries participating in the international survey program); as such, users will need to consult section 2 of a record to determine if the survey belongs to an international survey program.